doodybrains/hand-coding-round-robin/README.md

 `0:30 - 0:45`

-spend time adding more styles to the existing elements, look carefully at the code, move things around, introduce javascript
+move down one seat, look carefully at the code, what is the subtext of the page? add an h2 element, introduce javascipt

 `0:45 - 0:50`

 return to your computer, add another p tag with a short response to the response someone wrote earlier, style this p tag so that it looks different from the other ones

 `0:50 - 0:60`